-Budget 2019 proposes to introduce a \$200,000 annual cap on employee stock option grants (based on the fair market value of the underlying shares at the time of the option grant) issued to employees by these "large, long-established, mature firms".
+Budget 2019 proposes to introduce a \$200,000 annual cap on employee stock option grants (based on the FMV of the underlying shares at the time of the option grant) issued to employees by these "large, longestablished, mature firms".
 It states that the vast majority of employees receiving employee stock option benefits will be unaffected.